 bringing certification-based authentication to voice

 Clearly, the process for evaluating, vetting and monitoring the integrity of this system is vital.
-In fact, both service providers and Certification Authorities play a pivotal role in the initiative to win back the public’s trust that the calling number is authenticated.
+In fact, service providers, RespOrgs and Certification Authorities play a pivotal role in the initiative to win back the public’s trust that the calling number is authenticated.
 The solutions requires that the calling party’s service provider use the certificates to secure the authenticated calling party information in the call signaling.
-The called party’s service provider can then verify that the calling number is genuine and its use has been authenticated.
+The called party’s phone service provider can then verify that the calling number is genuine and its use has been authenticated.

 The SHAKEN Governance Model: Setting Robocall Mitigation Protocols into Action in the Networks